MyEventus/home/_docs/getting-started.md

 Hi Devo (Admin).

+Hint: Start from bottom of left menu and build up.

 Step 1.
-(Each person) Must first (register) create an account (new user/member) via [Sign Up]({% link _docs/addons/register4.md %}).
-The create their own Alias and enter their own "Working" email.
+(Each person) Must first (register) create an account (new user / member) via [Sign Up]({% link _docs/addons/register4.md %}).
+They create their own Alias and enter their own "Working" email.

 Step 2.
+(Admin) Make a "Place" (If does not already exist).
+Select "PLACE"  menu.

+Step 3.
 (Admin) Make a "Team".
 (No need if already exists).
 Select "TEAMS" menu.

-Step 3.
+Step 4.
 (Admin) Add the new user / member to one or more teams (groups).
 Select "MEMBERS"  menu.

-Step 4.
-(Admin) Make a "Place" (If does not already exist).
-Select "PLACE"  menu.

 Step 5.
 (Any member) Make an .Event".
 Select "EVENTS" menu.